AhmedMnsour/Wine-price-predection-kaggle-competetion/README.md

 This solution was crafted as part of the african master of machine intelligence.

-The data summarize 258210 wine reviews:<br>
+The data summarize 258210 wine reviews<br>
-• 175000 are the training set, the data on which to train your models.<br>
-• the remaining 83210 observations constitute the test set.

 # File description:
-train.csv - the training set. <br>
+train.csv - the training set - 175000 rows. <br>
-test.csv - the test set.<br>
+test.csv - the test set - 83210 rows.<br>

 # Data fields:
-country (String) The country that the wine is from province (String) The province or state that the wine is from region_1 (String) The wine growing area in a province or state (ie Napa) region_2 (String) Sometimes there are more specific regions within the wine growing area (ie Rutherford inside the Napa Valley), but this value can sometimes be blank winery (String) The winery that made the wine variety (String) The type of grapes used to make the wine (ie Pinot Noir) designation (String) The vineyard within the winery where the grapes that made the wine are from taster_name (String) taster name taster_twitter_handle (String) taster twitter account name review (String) A few sentences from a sommelier describing the wine's taste, smell, look, feel, etc. review_score (Numeric) Number of points WineEnthusiast rated the wine on a scale of 1-100
+country (String) The country that the wine is from.<br>
+province (String) The province or state that the wine is from.<br>
+region_1 (String) The wine growing area in a province or state.<br>
+region_2 (String) Sometimes there are more specific regions within the wine growing area.<br>
+winery (String) The winery that made the wine.<br>
+variety (String) The type of grapes used to make the wine.<br>
+designation (String) The vineyard within the winery where the grapes that made the wine are from.<br>
+taster_name (String) taster name.<br>
+taster_twitter_handle (String) taster twitter account name.<br>
+review (String) A few sentences from a sommelier describing the wine's taste, smell, look, feel, etc.<br>
+review_score (Numeric) Number of points WineEnthusiast rated the wine on a scale of 1-100.<br>

 TARGET: price (Numeric) The cost for a bottle of wine.